Atrial Fibrillation Topic Review

 Patients with hypertrophic obstructive cardiomyopathy (HOCM) do not tolerate the loss of atrial contraction and rapid ventricular rates that occur with acute atrial fibrillation.
 Effective atrial contraction is required to fill the non-compliant hypertrophied ventricle, and tachycardia shortens the available time for diastolic filling.
 These factors may result in severe hemodynamic compromise in HOCM patients with acute atrial fibrillation (similar hemodynamic compromise may occur when atrial fibrillation develops in patients with severe left ventricular hypertrophy from hypertensive heart disease or aortic valve stenosis).

 Because disopyramide has significant negative inotropic effects, it may occasionally be useful for management of atrial fibrillation in patients with HOCM, although sotalol is more attractive.
 (Miller CAS, et al. Am J Cardiol.
 2019[1a].)

 Atrial fibrillation in Wolff-Parkinson-White (WPW)

-For this reason, recognizing atrial fibrillation with Wolff-Parkinson-White on ECG is crucial.
-Below is an ECG of a patient with atrial fibrillation and WPW syndrome.
+Recognizing atrial fibrillation with WPW syndrome on ECG is crucial.
+The ECG below was recorded on a patient with atrial fibrillation and WPW syndrome.
 Note the wide-complex, irregularly irregular rhythm with “delta waves.”
-This ECG can be mistaken for polymorphic ventricular tachycardia (Tosades de Pointes), however the QRS axis remains stable in the setting of atrial fibrillation with WPW.
+This ECG might initially be misinterpreted as showing polymorphic ventricular tachycardia (torsades de pointes); however, the QRS axis remains stable (no “twisting of the points”) in atrial fibrillation with WPW.

-Procainamide is the recommended therapy; electrical cardioversion is recommended if hemodynamic instability is present.
+Procainamide is the appropriate therapy.
+Synchronized DC cardioversion is recommended for hemodynamic instability.